mohoyt/litl/firmware/QMK/readme.md

 * One's a standard QMK one
 * Another is one compatible with [Vial](https://get.vial.today) with no OLED support
 * Then there's two OLED Vial hexes.
 One with a WPM HUD and another with Bongocat

+The .hex file is if you're using an Atmel chip (like a traditional Pro Micro).
+The uf2 files are for a RP2040 style pro micro like the Helios.